jacobvarner/100-days-of-code/r1-log.md

 ### R1D31

 I continued to work on the [Flexbox Cheat Sheet](https://codepen.io/jacobvarner/pen/VBEWyb) that I started yesterday.
 I'm using the time to practice some of the things I've learned in the past few days including more advanced CSS properties and Flexbox while trying a slightly new design pattern.
 Tomorrow I'll begin to make each of the Flexbox examples.

+### R1D32

+Did more work on the [Flexbox Cheat Sheet](https://codepen.io/jacobvarner/full/VBEWyb/) which actually meant filling in content on the site and adding styles to each of the eamples.
+I made it through the first three properties: flex-direction, justify-content, and align-items.